dojo/docs/quickstart/writingWidgets.rst

                 }
             });

-            // Note that we are calling the parser manually so it runs after Counter is declared this.parser.parse();
+            // Call the parser manually so it runs after Counter is declared this.parser.parse();
         });
     </script>